Busselton Jetty: Cyclone Alby

+2000s–present

+By 2001, the Busselton Jetty Preservation Committee had raised just A$14,000 — a rate of A$1,000 per year since its founding in 1987.
 In 2001, a new community-development Non-Government Organization (NGO), named "The Busselton Challenge", assisted the Committee in designing and executing a new fund-raising project that raised A$220,000 in just six months — 440 times the previous rate of fund-raising.
+April that same year also saw the opening of an Interpretive Centre and museum near the shore end of the jetty.

+On 13 December 2003, the underwater observatory opened at a cost of A$3.6 million.

-Further storm damage occurred in 2004, but the project continued.
+Further storm damage occurred in 2004, but the fund-raising project continued.
 The jetty was re-positioned as an important state and national resource, enabling the Committee to attract funding for a A$27 million refurbishment project and enter the jetty into the State Register of Heritage Places, thereby securing its future.

 On 9 February 2006, the Queen's Baton Relay passed through Busselton.
 The baton was taken along the Busselton Jetty and then taken underwater by a scuba diver.
-The baton passed by the Underwater Observatory during its swim to allow the media to view the event.
+The baton passed by the underwater observatory during its swim to allow the media to view the event.

 In 2011 the refurbishment project was completed and the pier and railway were reopened to the public.
 In 2017 the train was replaced with a solar-powered electric vehicle.

-Federal government funding for a new discovery centre, along with a glasshouse village, was announced in 2019.
+In 2019, it was announced that Federal government funding for a new discovery centre to replace the underwater observatory had been secured.
+In early 2021, the design for the new A$32 million Australian Underwater Discovery Centre was revealed: a semi-submerged four storey whale-shaped structure, it was designed to have a higher visitor capacity and contain larger viewing windows compared to the original underwater observatory, and was to contain a gallery, exhibition spaces and a marine research centre.
+It was planned to be constructed in Perth before being towed out to Busselton, with an intended opening in 2023.
+In addition, an accompanying "village" containing food and beverage outlets as well as spaces for weddings and corporate functions was also planned for the end of the jetty.
+However in 2022, construction of the Australian Underwater Discovery Centre was shelved after a blowout in costs due to the COVID-19 pandemic, though development of the village will move ahead and include a new onshore educational Marine Discovery Centre.

+In early 2023 a number of steel and concrete sculptures began to be installed underwater underneath and alongside the jetty to create an artificial reef and diving trail.

+In July 2024, the Marine Discovery Centre was opened.

 Attractions

+Interpretive centre

+A boatshed-style Interpretive Centre is located 50 m offshore.
+The Interpretive Centre features a museum that gives visitors a glimpse into the jetty's past and its future, and also contains a gift shop and a point of sale for tickets for the train and underwater observatory.